SonoSAMTrack -- Segment and Track Anything on Ultrasound Images: Experiments and Results

 One of the complaints with SAM model is that, the mask generated with user clicks (positive or negative clicks) are unintuitive and unpredictable.
-As shown in Fig. 5, SAM often picks the entire FOV as the object and is unresponsive to multiple clicks.
-In contrast, SonoSAM's responses are predictable, as demonstrated by smooth progression of predicted contours (Fig. 5).
+As shown in Figure ~\ref{fig:resultImages}, SAM often picks the entire FOV as the object and is unresponsive to multiple clicks.
+In contrast, SonoSAM's responses are predictable, as demonstrated by smooth progression of predicted contours as shown in Figure ~\ref{fig:resultImages}